Supervisory framework: Registration

 If a registration is refused or revoked, an individual or entity can request a review within 30 days following the day on which they receive the decision.

-The RPAA allows for two kinds of reviews: one by the Governor of the Bank of Canada and one by the Minister of Finance.
+The RPAA allows for two kinds of reviews: one by the Bank of Canada and one by the Minister of Finance.

-Individuals or entities whose registration has been refused or revoked can request that the Governor of the Bank of Canada review the decision.
+Individuals or entities whose registration has been refused or revoked can request that the Bank of Canada review the decision, as set out in the RPAA.

-The Governor may assign a delegate to issue a ruling on the review, known as a Governor’s decision.
-Information about the delegation of the Governor’s powers, duties and functions was published in the Canada Gazette on June 15, 2024.
+The authority to issue a ruling on the review has been delegated by the Governor to the Executive Director of Payments, Supervision and Oversight.
+Information about the delegation of these powers, duties and functions was published in the Canada Gazette on June 15, 2024.

-The Governor or delegate will analyze the request and either confirm or overturn the original decision.
-Individual and entities can appeal a Governor’s decision to the Federal Court.
+The Governor’s delegate will analyze the request and either confirm or overturn the original supervisory decision.
+Individuals and entities can subsequently appeal the review of registration decision to the Federal Court.

 Minister of Finance review